Variational Bayes and Truncation approximations for Enriched Dirichlet process mixtures: Introduction

 \section{Introduction}

-Dirichlet Process mixture (DPM) and its enriched version (EDPM) are popular approaches for Bayesian non-parametric regression and density estimation.
+Dirichlet Process mixture (DPM) and its enriched version, the enriched Dirichlet Process Mixture (EDPM) are popular approaches for Bayesian non-parametric regression and density estimation.
 MCMC is the standard method to obtain posterior samples and estimate parameters.
 However, determining good initial values for MCMC can be difficult, and the convergence time can greatly depend on the initial values.

 For the Variational Bayes (VB) approach, instead of generating samples from the posterior distributions, minimization of Kullback-Leibler (KL) divergence of the observed (empirical) distribution of the parameters with a pre-specified, simple family of distribution $\mathbb{Q}$ is used.
-This concept was first developed by Peterson and Anderson $(1987)$ in a neural network setup.
-Saul et al $(1996)$, Jaakkola and Jordan $(1996,1997)$, Ghahramani and Jordan $(1997)$, Jordan et al $(1999)$ extended the idea to a wider class of models.
-Around the same time, Hinton and Van Camp $(1993)$ and Neal and Hinton $(1999)$ showed important connections between variational algorithms in the same neural network with the EM (Expectation-Maximization) algorithm, leading to variety of variational inference algorithms for other models as well.
+This concept was first developed by \cite{PetersonAndAnderson1987}~ in a neural network setup. \cite{saul1996mean}~ and \cite{jordan1999introduction}~ extended the idea to a wider class of models.
+Around the same time, \cite{hinton1993keeping}~ and \cite{neal1998view}~ showed important connections between variational algorithms in the same neural network with the EM (Expectation-Maximization) algorithm, leading to variety of variational inference algorithms for other models as well.
 Like MCMC, variational inference methods have their roots in statistical physics, but VB is an optimization problem.
+More recent applications of VB can be found in \cite{Li_2022}~, \cite{Tommaso_2023}~ and \cite{zhong2025variationalinferencelatentvariable}~ .

-The DPM approach for non-parametric regression, also called the joint approach, was first introduced by Muller et al.(1996) in \cite{muller1996bayesian}, and then further explored by many others including Kang and Ghosal (2009); Shahbaba and Neal (2009) \cite{shahbaba2009nonlinear}; Hannah et al. (2011) \cite{hannah2011dirichlet}; Park and Dunson (2010) \cite{park2010bayesian}; and Muller and Quintana (2010) \cite{jara2011dppackage}.
+The DPM approach for non-parametric regression, also called the joint approach, was first introduced by \cite{muller1996bayesian}~, and then further explored by many others including \cite{kang2009clusterwise}~, \cite{shahbaba2009nonlinear}~, \cite{hannah2011dirichlet}~, \cite{park2010bayesian}; and \cite{jara2011dppackage}.
 The DPM typically uses simple local linear regression models as building blocks and partitions the observed subjects into clusters, where within clusters, the simple regression model provides a good fit.
 Even though within clusters the model is parametric, globally, a wide range of complex distributions are allowed for the joint distribution, leading to a flexible model for both the regression function and the conditional density.